Review: On 'Miss Anthropocene,' Grimes Crafts Pop Both Visceral And Cryptic

 The woman behind Grimes, Claire Boucher, grew up loving anime, and her pop persona frequently presents like a science fiction warrior superhero.
 Boucher's also a technical auteur, producing her own densely-layered music and telling stories both visceral and cryptic.

-My favorite song on the new album, "Darkseid," features the Taiwanese rapper 潘PAN (formerly Aristophanes), with whom Grimes previously worked with on the Art Angles track, "SCREAM."
+My favorite song on the new album, "Darkseid," features the Taiwanese rapper 潘PAN (formerly Aristophanes), with whom Grimes previously worked with on the Art Angels track, "SCREAM."
 With Asian-language artists like BTS on English-language pop charts, the collaboration is surprisingly on-trend, except that it features a woman poeticizing ecological suicide, rather than men shoveling boilerplate love songs.

 That's how Grimes works: Her music pushes the pleasure buttons of mainstream pop while also appearing to critique it.
 Another example is the song "Before the Fever," which could be heard as a reckless come-on, or a statement of apocalyptic fact.